What is the Difference between PR and Citizenship in Australia? (2025)

 What is Australian Citizenship?

-An individual must meet certain eligibility requirements in order to gain Australian citizenship.
+Individual aspiring to Get Australian Citizenship must meet certain eligibility requirements.
 The below points are specifically for those who have acquired PR Visa and have been living in Australia for a few years:

 - Be a permanent resident of Australia for at least 1 year